davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 ## ConfigureAwait

-`ConfigureAwait` is used to modify the awaitable struct returned by the awaitable method returning a `Task`.
-It changes whether the original thread context or thread scheduler is used when resuming the continuation after `await`.
+`ConfigureAwait` changes whether the original thread context or thread scheduler is used when resuming the a method after `await`.

 In practice, this means that code executing after `await` may or may not have access to global objects like `HttpContext`, or `SynchronizationContext.Current` may not be on the UI thread of a WPF application.

 `ConfigureAwait` takes a boolean value of `true` or `false`:
-* `ConfigureAwait(true)` will cause the awaitable capture the context.
-This is the default behavior; ConfigureAwait(true)` is rarely used.
+* `ConfigureAwait(true)` will cause the async method to capture the context.
+This is the default behavior; `ConfigureAwait(true)` is rarely used.
-* `ConfigureAwait(false)` will cause the awaitable to not capture the context.
+* `ConfigureAwait(false)` will cause the async method to not capture the context.

 Prefer `ConfigureAwait(false)` over the default behavior.
 Like `CancellationTokens`, this could be considered a cooperative effort.
 By not capturing the thread context or scheduler, less memory is used, and fewer CPU cycles are used when continuations runs.
 It also frees the application from having to run continuations through a `SynchronizationContext`.

-:bulb:**NOTE By using `ConfigureAwait(false)`, code following these `await` statements cannot access certain global objects like `HttpContext`.
-The compiler will not catch this, but using them will result in a `NullReferenceException` during runtime.
+:bulb:**NOTE By using `ConfigureAwait(false)`, code following `await` statements cannot access certain global objects like `HttpContext`.
+The compiler will not catch this, but using them will result in a `NullReferenceException` during runtime.**

-:bulb:**NOTE ASP.NET Core does not have a `SynchronizationContext` and does not have this problem.
+:bulb:**NOTE ASP.NET Core does not have a `SynchronizationContext` and does not have this problem.**

 :bulb:**NOTE Some advice states to use `ContinueAwait(false)` to avoid deadlocks.
-This is mistaken advice and does [not guarantee against deadlocks](https://blog.stephencleary.com/2012/07/dont-block-on-async-code.html).
+This is mistaken advice and does [not guarantee against deadlocks](https://blog.stephencleary.com/2012/07/dont-block-on-async-code.html).**

 ❌ **BAD** This example uses a global object and throws a `NullReferenceException` during runtime.